 Memorable Manitobans: Herbert Samuel Sharpe (1879-1968)

 Sharpe practiced medicine in Saskatchewan and Alberta for three years before taking postgraduate studies at the New York Postgraduate Medical School in 1908 and 1909.
-He then came to Brandon, Manitoba where he continued his medical practice in partnership with W. A. Bigelow.
+He then came to Brandon where he continued his medical practice in partnership with Wilfred Abram Bigelow.
 In 1915, they founded the Bigelow Clinic, the first medical clinic in Canada.

 On 16 December 1908, he married Agnes Houston (1886-1934) at Gainsborough, Saskatchewan.
 They had two children: Peggy Agnes Sharpe and Victor Joseph Houston Sharpe.
 The family lived at 1414 Victoria Avenue, Brandon.
-He was a member of the Knights of Pythias, Loyal Order of Moose, and the Presbyterian Church.
+He was a member of the Knights of Pythias, Loyal Order of Moose, and Presbyterian church.

 1911 Canada census, Automated Genealogy.

 We thank Markus Derrer and Peggy Sharpe for providing additional information used here.

 This page was prepared by Gordon Goldsborough.